 Health-Home

 David Servan-Schreiber was a French Neuropsychiatric and Researcher.
 “Having been treated twice for a malignant Brain Tumor, David, became a leading figure in his engagement for integrative medicine approaches to the prevention and treatment of Cancer.
 He popularized his knowledge through teaching seminars, lectures, books, a blog and Audiobooks.
 On July 24, 2011, almost 20 years after his Cancer diagnosis, he died of Brain Cancer.”
-(Wikipedia)
+(Source from Wikipedia)

-I’m often asked whether it’s possible to sum up healthy living in a few simple and easy-to-remember rules.
-I’ve tried to Summary everything I’ve learned in this field over the past twenty years of practicing integrative medicine.
-It comes down to twenty tips.
-I know they work for me.
-I hope they bring you good health and happiness too!
+“I’m often asked whether it’s possible to summarise healthy habits into a few simple, easy-to-remember rules.
+I’ve tried to bring together everything I’ve learned in this field over the past twenty years of practising integrative medicine.
+The result is twenty pieces of advice.
+I know they work for me, and I hope they bring you good fortune as well !”

-Food Guidelines:
+Food Guidelines

 Go retro: